mixmi-git/mixmi-profile-mvp-snapshot/CLEANUP_LOG.md

 3. **Test After Each Change:** Even small changes can have unexpected impacts
 4. **Keep Good Backups:** Having branches for each task made it easy to revert when issues were encountered
 5. **File Naming Can Be Misleading:** Files with names like "checkpoint" or "backup" might actually be in active use
 6. **Type System Complexity:** The project uses a mix of direct type imports and re-exports, making it challenging to refactor without a dedicated effort
+7. **Hidden Dependencies:** Some files may have dependencies that aren't apparent through static code analysis or grep searches
+8. **Dynamic Imports:** The application may use dynamic imports or lazy loading that makes dependency tracking difficult